-San Sebatian has always been dominated by the extraordinary features of its geography, but in many ways owes its current physiognomy to the coast wall that led to the construction of the Zurriola quarter in 1919.
-An exceptional spot in this new area – the point of encounter among Ensanche, river and sea – was chosen to be the site of the Gran Kursaal, the casino that became a movie theater when Primo de Rivera outlawed gambling.
+San sebastián has always been dominated by the extraordinary features of its geography, but in many ways owes its current physiognomy to the coast wall that led to the construction of the Zurriola quarter in 1919.
+An exceptional spot in this new area – the meeting point between the gridded extension, the river, and the sea – was the site chosen for the Gran Kursaal, the casino that became a movie theater when Primo de Rivera outlawed gambling.
 Competitions held in 1965 and 1972 each tried to channel the singular visibility of the site toward more profitable endeavors, and finally in 1990 – the original building by then long gone – it was decided that the city’s auditorium and convention would be built there.

 The concert halls were planned following acoustic requirements, through rectangular floor plans with proportions of two to one, and flat, high ceilings that guarantee ten cubic meters of air space for each spectator.

 Ayuntamiento de San Sebastián-Donostia, Diputación de Guipúzcoa, Gobierno Vasco, Ministerio de Cultura

 Luis Rojo (arquitecto a cargo del proyecto project architect); Jeff Inaba, Andrew Borges, Barry Price, Ezra Gould, Collette Creppell, Nancy Chen, Albert Ho (concurso competition); Ignacio Quemada,Eduardo Belzunce, Fernando Iznaola, Collette Creppell, Jan Kleihues, Luis Díaz Mauriño, Adolfo Zanetti, Robert Robinowitz (proyecto project); Ignacio Quemada, Juan Beldarrain, Pedro Elcuaz, Imanol Iturria (obra construction)